Cordarrelle Patterson Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Matchup vs. Buffalo

-- In his three career matchups against the Bills, Patterson averaged 34.7 rushing yards per game, 12.8 fewer yards than his over/under in Sunday's game.
+- Against the Bills, Patterson's 34.7 rushing yards per game over his three career matchups are 11.8 fewer than his over/under in Sunday's game.

 - Note: Patterson's stats vs. Bills date back to 2016.

-- The Bills have the NFL's 17th-ranked defense against the run, giving up 114.8 yards per game.
+- Conceding 114.8 rushing yards per game, the Bills have the 17th-ranked run defense in the NFL.

-- This season the Bills are ranked 28th in the NFL in rushing touchdowns allowed (18).

 Recent Performances